Check out our very own free mobile app.

 Purchase vehicle admission stickers and state trail passes

-There are many options for buying state park stickers and state trail passes.
+There are many options for buying vehicle admission stickers and state trail passes.
 You can buy stickers and passes:

-- Most visitors buy their daily or annual sticker when they get to a state park and forest entrance.
-Visa, MasterCard and Discover are accepted when the park office is open.
+- At the property.
+Most visitors buy their daily or annual sticker when they get to a state park and forest entrance.
+Visa, MasterCard, Discover and American Express are accepted when the park office is open.
 Self-registration stations are available for payment of fees when the office is closed.

-- Department of Natural Resources service centers sell stickers and state trail passes.
+- At a service center.
+DNR service centers sell park stickers and state trail passes.

-- Some businesses near state trails sell state trail passes.
+- At a local business.
+Some businesses near state trails sell state trail passes.

 - Online as part of a gift package.
 Stickers and trail passes can be purchased online as part of gift packages from the Friends of Wisconsin State Parks.

-There's an additional $5 fee for anyone who fails to pay the fee before using the park, trail, or campsite if there's a self-registration station available.
+There's an additional $5 fee for anyone who fails to pay the fee before using the park, trail or campsite if there's a self-registration station available.
 If a park user refuses to buy a sticker/trail pass or self-register, a citation can be issued.

 Wisconsin state parks and forests offer several types of waivers for admission fees: